rileyhales/tethys-analytics/README.md

 <h2>Configuration Instructions</h2>

- <p>Before using this app, you should do three things: 1) setup Google Analytics credentials and downloaded an api key, 2) make sure you have added the django-analytical package to the list of installed apps on your portal and specified a property ID, 3) and added the logical check to each of the apps on your portal to enable tracking for that app.</p>
+ <p>Before using this app, you should do two things: 1) setup Google Analytics credentials and downloaded an api key, 2) make sure you have added the django-analytical package to the list of installed apps on your portal and specified a property ID.</p>

   <h3>1.
 Setup a Google Analytics for your portal</h3>
     <ol>